Our focus is providing comprehensive physiotherapy treatment to solve our patient’s individual needs.

 Aquatic sports, long-distance running, tennis, golf, and general fitness.

-Ryan has a special interest in endurance sports and knee injuries, repetitive strains, faulty movement patterns, general conditioning, and post-surgical rehabilitation.
+Ryan has a special interest in endurance sports, knee injuries, repetitive strains, faulty movement patterns, general conditioning, pre/post-surgical rehabilitation, post concussion syndrome, and chronic pain management.

 Trish works with clients of all ages, including the aging athlete and injuries related to racquet sports, dance, and rugby.